Hang Gliding Org

-The worlds largest hang gliding community.
+Worlds largest hang gliding community.

-Getting into the sport of Hang Gliding
+Getting into the sport of hang gliding.

 Getting into hang gliding is likely simpler than you expect.
 For many student pilots, the training process consists of:

 - Taking initial lessons, be they foot launched, static towed (with a winch), or towed behind a powered ultralight (or combination of the above)

 - Completing your first solo, a highlight of any pilot’s career